javiergarcia5/contacts/README.md

 ### Admin
 On this part we store the code for the client side.
 We are running this into an AWS S3 bucket.
-The data shown at the app is fetch from the api.
+The data shown at the UI is fetch from the api.

 ### Api
 It serves the contacts data to the Admin.
 This code is running at Elastic Beanstalk.
 It reads the data directly from the database.

 ### Database